I found this great story from a Redneck “non-prepper” and thought you guys and gals might get a kick out of this!

 Idea #8: Buy Bullets

-You can imagine that Eddy has a gun or many but I am going to twist this suggestion up a bit.
+You can imagine Eddy has a gun or several ones, but I am going to twist this suggestion up a bit.
 Buy bullets and lots of them.

 The bullet market has become increasingly popular because of a tight grip from the U.S. government around the firearms market.
 Since this is the case, I see an investment opportunity.
 Bullets are becoming more expensive because there is a current increase in demand and decrease in supply and the price is not expected to go down.